cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 ![Python components](python_components.png)

 The Python programming language includes only relatively few keywords and built-in functions.
 However, the [standard library](https://docs.python.org/3/library/) extends the core functionality with additional data types, input/output, regular expressions, mathematical functions, data compression, networking, multimedia services, graphical user interfaces, and much more.
+The standard library is part of any Python installation, so it is always available at your fingertips.

-Python can also be extended with third-party packages that are not part of the official Python distribution.
+Python can be further extended with third-party packages that are not part of the official Python distribution.
 Installing these packages is straightforward, because they are available from a central repository called the [Python Packaging Index (PyPI)](https://pypi.org).
 We will discuss how to install, update, and uninstall third-party packages later in this chapter.

-As for any programming language, a good text editor or integrated development environment (IDE) is an essential tool for writing Python scripts.
+As for any programming language, a good text editor or integrated development environment (IDE) is an essential tool for writing Python code.
 Good text editors include support for syntax highlighting, indentation, line numbers, [linting](https://en.wikipedia.org/wiki/Lint_(software)), code inspection, and more.
-Here is a selection of popular text editors (all of them are free, open source, and available on Windows, macOS, and Linux):
+Here is a selection of popular editors (all of them are free, open source, and available on Windows, macOS, and Linux):

 - [Visual Studio Code](https://code.visualstudio.com)
 - [PyCharm](https://www.jetbrains.com/pycharm/)
 - [Atom](https://atom.io)
 - [Spyder](https://www.spyder-ide.org)

-We will use Visual Studio Code in this workshop, but feel free to try out alternative editors and choose the one that best suits your needs.
+We will use Visual Studio Code in this workshop, but feel free to try out alternative editors and choose the one that you like best!

 Visual Studio Code
 ------------------
-After installing [Visual Studio Code](https://code.visualstudio.com/), there are a few things you need to tweak for a great Python editing experience.
+After installing [Visual Studio Code](https://code.visualstudio.com/), there are a two things you need to tweak for a great Python editing experience:

-First, go to the *Extensions* section in the left sidebar, search for "Python", and install the official Python extension.
+1. Go to the *Extensions* section in the left sidebar, search for "Python", and install the official Python extension.

-Second, I recommend that you enable [PEP8](https://www.python.org/dev/peps/pep-0008/) style checking (more on that later).
-Open the Command Palette (Ctrl&nbsp;+&nbsp;Shift&nbsp;+&nbsp;P on Windows and Linux, ⌘&nbsp;+&nbsp;Shift&nbsp;+&nbsp;P on macOS) and type "linter".
+2. I recommend that you enable [PEP8](https://www.python.org/dev/peps/pep-0008/) style checking (more on that later).
+Open the Command Palette (<kbd>Ctrl</kbd>&nbsp;+&nbsp;<kbd>Shift</kbd>&nbsp;+&nbsp;<kbd>P</kbd> on Windows and Linux, <kbd>⌘</kbd>&nbsp;+&nbsp;<kbd>Shift</kbd>&nbsp;+&nbsp;<kbd>P</kbd> on macOS) and type "linter".
 Click on the entry "Python: Select Linter" and choose "flake8".
-If Visual Studio Code asks if you want to install the flake8 tool, click on "Install" (alternatively, you can always `pip install flake8` at any time).
+If Visual Studio Code asks if you want to install the flake8 tool, click on "Install" (alternatively, you can always `pip install flake8` at any time, we will discuss this in a minute).

 Getting help
 ------------